Year-Up-United-SPR-2025/Capstones/One_Heck_Of_A_Sandwich_Cap_2/ReadMe.md

 User Interface
 ---
 5. Created the user interface package `UI_OF_THE_DANGED` this package contains:
-* `Heckin_Launcher`: this class uses a Colorful CLI with emoji-enhanced menus for ordering, customization, and checkout.
+* `Heckin_Launcher` this class uses a Colorful CLI with emoji-enhanced menus for ordering, customization, and checkout.
 Also contains a `Thread.sleep()` method for smoother menu transitions.
 * `CaseColors and ColorCodes` both of these classes make my project colorful in the terminal.

 Main